dnna/payum-alphabank/README.md

 Notes:
  - mid and sharedSecretKey can also be passed in the "details" attribute of the payment model to override the factory values.
 This enables distributing payments to different Alpha Bank accounts on a per-payment basis depending on the business logic.
  - The orderid passed to Alpha Bank is a randomized string and does not correspond to the actual order number.
 This enables the user to make multiple payment retries for the same order.
 The real orderid is passed in Alpha Bank's var2 field.
- - You can set var3 to var5 by set custom3 to custom5 on "details" attribute.
+ - You can set var3 to var5 by setting custom3 to custom5 on "details" attribute.
  - To use the installments functionality, the fields "extInstallmentoffset" and "extInstallmentperiod" must be passed in the payment model's "details" attribute.

 ## License